HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/ConvertTo-WDACPolicy.md

 ### -LogType

-The type of logs to display: Audit or Blocked
+The type of logs to display.

 <div align='center'>